 - 4 6-ounce boneless skinless chicken breasts about 1.5 lbs

 - 3 tablespoons homemade ranch seasoning or 1.3 ounce packet of store-bought ranch seasoning.

 - ¾ cup shredded sharp cheddar cheese

 - ¼ cup grated parmesan cheese

-- Using a meat mallet or rolling pin and pound out the chicken breasts until they are ¼ inch in thickness.
+- Put the chicken in-between parchment paper or plastic wrap and using a meat mallet, or rolling pin, pound out the chicken breasts until each one is 1/4 inch in thickness.
 This allows the chicken to cook quickly and evenly.
-Sprinkle with salt and pepper and then set aside.
+Sprinkle both sides with salt and pepper and then set aside.

-- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning packet.
+- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning.

-- Place the chicken into the sour cream mixture and, using your hands, mix the sour cream mixture with the chicken until the chicken is completely coated.
+- Place the chicken breasts into the sour cream mixture and, using tongs or your hands, mix together until the chicken is completely coated.

-- Cover, and let the chicken marinate for at least an hour.
-If you can put this together the night before, or in the morning, to marinate then even better.
+- Cover and let the chicken marinate for at least an hour.
+If you can prepare this step in the morning or the night before.

-- Dip the chicken into the panko mixture and place on a sheet pan, or in a baking dish, coated with olive oil.
+- Coat the sheet pan with olive oul.
+Dip the marinated chicken breasts into the panko mixture and place on the sheet pan.

 - Divide the remaining panko mixture between the chicken breasts.

 - Bake for 25 – 30 minutes or until the chicken is cooked through.
-The temperature of the chicken should read 165 degrees when it's cooked completely.
+The internal temperature of the chicken should be 165 degrees when it's cooked completely.

-- Serve with a salad or with rice and vegetables.
+- Serve with a salad, rice, or vegetables.